home-assistant/home-assistant.io/source/_integrations/axis.markdown

 ### Troubleshooting

-If you are having issues and want to report a problem, always start with making sure that you're on the latest [AXIS OS version](https://www.axis.com/support/firmware).
+If you are having issues and want to report a problem, always start with making sure that you're on the latest [Axis OS version](https://www.axis.com/support/firmware).

 ### Troubleshooting discovery